340,734 people helped

 How can I feel positive about Christmas without my kids?

-The key for me was to reset my expectations around what Christmas looks like.
+The key is to reset expectations around what Christmas looks like.
 We’re sold an ideal that is, more often than we realise, not the reality for so many people around Christmas time.

-To reset my expectations, I needed a plan to bolster myself and be intentional about how I wanted to spend my time away from the children.
-One of the things I did was journal how I wanted Christmas to look for me.
+To reset expectations, people may need a plan to bolster themselves and be intentional about how they want to spend their time away from their children.
+One thing to try is journaling about how you want Christmas to look for you.

 • Do I want to be around people, and if so, why?